Threat Vector

 Cloud architecture platform.
 Internet infrastructure concept

-Your Biggest Security Risks Start With An Email
+Your Biggest Security Risks Start with an Email

 Equip your employees with the knowledge and tools they need to identify and respond to phishing attempts and other email-based threats.
 Educate people as individuals and focus your training efforts where needed most; you can drastically reduce the risk of successful attacks.